-Machu Picchu, a UNESCO World Heritage Site since 1983, is one of the New Seven Wonders of the World.
+A UNESCO World Heritage Site since 1983, Machu Picchu is one of the New Seven Wonders of the World.
 These Incan ruins are South America’s most visited tourist attraction.
-Below you will find key Machu Picchu facts that will make your adventure planning easier and more comprehensive.
-Click here to review all Machu Picchu Tours and Inca Trail hikes.
+Below you will find key facts that will make your adventure planning easier and more comprehensive.
+Click here to review all tours and Inca Trail hikes.

 The best time to visit Machu Picchu is from May to September.
 During this time of the year, it rains very little in the Andes area.
-Yes, it is the Peruvian winter, but temperatures in the Cusco, Sacred Valley and Machu Picchu area do not fluctuate too much during the day.
+Yes, it is the Peruvian winter, but temperatures in the Cusco, Sacred Valley and the ruins area do not fluctuate too much during the day.

-Second best time to visit Machu Picchu are the months or last March, April, October and November.
+Second best time to visit the famous citadel are the months or last March, April, October and November.
 During these months, you will experience some rain, but might get lucky and have uninterrupted sunny days during your trip.
 For sure try to avoid December, January, February (lots of rain in February) and early March.
-Regardless of the rain, Christmas and New Year holidays are times to visit Machu Picchu.
-Lastly, South Americans travelers tend to visit Machu Picchu during the rainy season as it is their summer vacation time.
-For a complete list of list of itineraries, please visit our Machu Picchu tours selection by clicking here.
+Regardless of the rain, Christmas and New Year holidays are popular times to visit the ruins.
+Lastly, South Americans travelers tend to visit the citadel during the rainy season as it is their summer vacation time Make sure to check out our top 10 Machu Picchu tours and Peru travel itineraries.

-At a distance of 800m east of the train station of Aguas Calientes, is the town of Machu Picchu Pueblo, there are underground hot sulfur springs which bubble up from the rocky ground at varying temperatures.
+At a distance of 800m east of the train station of Aguas Calientes, is the town of Machu Picchu, there are underground hot sulfur springs which bubble up from the rocky ground at varying temperatures.
 The especially-built pools at this resort are the basis of its use as hot mineral baths.
 The average temperature of the water runs from 38ºc to 46ºc.
 There are also changing rooms, bathrooms and a small snack bar.